miberr/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab04-3-import-data.md

 6. Select **Next** again.

-7. Expand the **Select a connection** dropdown and select **+ New connection**.

-8. A new tab will open with a prompt to create the **Microsoft Dataverse** connection.

-9. Select **Create**, authenticate if required, ad wait until new connection is created. **Close** the browser tab.

-10. Select **Refresh**.
-Verify the new connection is selected in the drop-down.
+7. When prompted to create connections select **Continue**.

-11. Select **Import** and wait for the message 'Solution "Data Import" imported successfully' to appear.
+8. Select **Import** and wait for the message 'Solution "Data Import" imported successfully' to appear.

-12. Select **Publish all customizations** and wait for the publishing to complete.
+9. Select **Publish all customizations** and wait for the publishing to complete.

 #### Task 2: Review and run flow